 The Web of Knowledge is a prime source of citation data, comprising four databases: the Science, Social Sciences, and Arts and Humanities Citation Indexes.
 Users are able to search current and retrospective information from approximately 8,500 of the most prestigious, high impact research journals in the world.
 It also lists how many times an article has been cited and who has sited it.

-- Go to the Web of Knowledge database
+- Go to the Web of Science database

 - Click Select a database